-II.A.2.
+- II.A.2.
 At a minimum, the program director must be provided with the salary support required to devote 20 percent FTE of non-clinical time to the administration of the program.
-(Core)

-II.A.2.a) Programs approved for a total complement of more than 25 residents must have an associate program director.
+(Core) - II.A.2.a) Additional salary support of 10 percent FTE should be devoted to administration of the program by the program director or by a combination of the program director and associate program director.
 (Core)